 A passenger, David Scherman, an American photojournalist, snapped away even as he was being captured.
 The Germans confiscated his film, but he smuggled a few rolls out.

-His photos enabled the British to identify tand then sink the Atlantis.
+His photos enabled the British to identify and then sink the Atlantis.

 Publish and Perish

-The Zamzam was an Egyptian vessel which departed New York in March 1941 bound for Alexandria, Egypt.
-Zamzam had some 200 passengers, mostly Protestant missionaries.
-Two dozen volunteer ambulance drivers from the British-American Ambulance Corps were also aboard, along with two journalists: war correspondent David Scherman, of Life magazine, and Charles J. V. Murphy, an editor with Life’s sister publication, Fortune magazine.
+The Zamzam was an Egyptian vessel which departed New York in March 1941 bound for Alexandria, Egypt with approximately 200 passengers, mostly Protestant missionaries.
+Two dozen volunteer ambulance drivers from the British-American Ambulance Corps were also aboard, along with two journalists: war correspondent David Scherman, of Life magazine, and Charles J. V. Murphy, an editor with Life‘s sister publication, Fortune magazine.

 The Atlantis attacked on April 17, 1941.